Child Support Process

 Court Proceedings

-• checkedPre-hearing Meeting (Meet and Confer) – Prior to the hearing, both parents will meet with a department representative.
+• checkedPre-hearing Meeting (Meet and Confer) – Prior to the Child Support Commissioner hearing your case, both parents will meet with a Child Support Department representative.
 If either parent is represented by an attorney, that attorney must be present.
-If both parents are able to reach an agreement during that meeting, then a court hearing may not be needed.
-A stipulation (or agreement) will be prepared for both parents to sign.
-Once the court approves the stipulation, the agreement becomes a valid court order.
+If both parents can reach an agreement during that meeting, then a court hearing may not be necessary.
+Instead, a stipulation (or written agreement) may be prepared for both parents to sign.
+The agreement becomes a valid court order once the Child Support Commissioner approves the stipulation.

-• checkedCourt Hearing – If the parents cannot reach an agreement, a child support Commissioner will decide.
-Please note that the department’s Child Support attorney does not represent either party.
-If one of the parents does not attend the hearing, a decision could be made without that person.
+• checkedCourt Hearing – If the parents cannot reach an agreement, a Child Support Commissioner will decide what will happen in the case.
+If one of the parents does not attend the hearing, a decision could be made in their absence.
+Please note that the Department’s Child Support Attorney does not represent either party.

 Court Documents